U.S. law to restrict government purchases of Chinese IT equipment

 China could challenge the measure as a violation of World Trade Organization rules, but may have a tough time making that case because it is not a member of the WTO agreement setting international rules for government procurement.

-The WTO agreement also contains a national security exemption that could be another U.S. line of defense against a possible Chinese challenge, Baker said.
+The WTO agreement also contains a national security exemption that could be another U.S. line of defence against a possible Chinese challenge, Baker said.

 It is possible other countries could raise objections because of the potential for the provision to prevent purchases of Lenovo computers manufactured in Germany or Huawei handsets designed in Britain, he said.
 But they may decide to tolerate it because of their own concerns about Chinese hacking, Baker said.